vackosar/vackosar.github.io/_posts/2023-12-29-Danger-of-Python-Lambda-Late-Binding.md

 ```

 ## The Answer
 The output values are all stuck on final value of `19`!
+Always assign all variables that you are using the lambda with AsyncIO or threading.

 ## Fix for unexpected final values in my Python loop with a lambda
 The repeated `19` in the results is due to the late binding behavior of closures in Python.
 The lambda function captures the variable `i` by reference, not by value.
 By the time the lambda is executed, the for loop has completed and `i` has its final value of `9`.
 When `i + 10` is evaluated inside the lambda, it always equals `19`.